flat3/lodata/README.md

 * All database backends that Laravel supports (MySQL, PostgreSQL, SQLite and Microsoft SQL Server) including all possible $filter expressions
 * Automatic discovery of OData feeds by PowerBI (using [PBIDS](https://docs.microsoft.com/en-us/power-bi/connect-data/desktop-data-sources#using-pbids-files-to-get-data)) and Excel (using [ODCFF](https://docs.microsoft.com/en-us/openspecs/office_file_formats/ms-odcff/09a237b3-a761-4847-a54c-eb665f5b0a6e))
 * Custom entity type, primitive type and entity set support
-* Extensible driver model enabling the integration of data stores such as Redis, local files and third party REST APIs
+* Extensible driver model enabling the integration of data stores such as Redis, local files and third party REST APIs.

 ## License